GPT-4 Vision vs LLaVA

 Performance of GPT-4 on academic benchmarks.

-In the context of the MMLU benchmark, which comprises a diverse range of English multiple-choice questions spanning 57 subjects, GPT-4 not only outperforms existing models by a substantial margin in English but also exhibits robust performance in various other languages.
+In the context of the MMLU benchmark, which comprises a diverse range of English multiple-choice questions spanning 57 subjects, GPT-4 outperforms existing models by a substantial margin in English and exhibits robust performance in various other languages.
 When tested on translated versions of MMLU, GPT-4 outshines the English-language state-of-the-art in 24 out of the 26 languages considered.

 LLaVA's performance comparison to SOTA reveals promising results across various benchmarks.
-In tasks like ScienceQA, LLaVA's accuracy closely rivals that of the SOTA model, showcasing its proficiency in comprehending visual content and delivering effective question answering, particularly for out-of-domain questions.
+In tasks like ScienceQA, LLaVA's accuracy closely rivals the SOTA model's, showcasing its proficiency in comprehending visual content and delivering effective question answering, particularly for out-of-domain questions.

 Moreover, LLaVA excels in a conversational context, demonstrating the ability to understand and respond to queries in a manner aligned with human intent.
-In an evaluation dataset containing 30 unseen images, LLaVA outperforms GPT-4 with an 85.1% relative score, affirming the effectiveness of the proposed self-instruct method in multimodal settings.
+With an 85.1% relative score, LLaVA did better than GPT-4 in an evaluation dataset with 30 unseen images.
+This shows that the proposed self-instruct method works well in multimodal settings.

 Though GPT-4 is not benchmarked against other multimodal chatbots, LLaVA’s performance is evaluated against other multimodal chatbots and its performance is remarkable.
 Despite being trained on a relatively small multimodal instruction-following dataset with approximately 80,000 unique images, LLaVA showcases strikingly similar reasoning abilities to multimodal GPT-4, as demonstrated through rigorous evaluation.